savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 ## To Do

-- [ ] Design Starting menu
+- [ ] Design Starting menu with player instructions/keys (wasd, arrows), start button, and options (turning off music or maybe changing music)
 - [ ] Figure out how many levels to do
 - [ ] Figure out how to update the level ui when finding the collectibles in each level
 - [ ] Design each level
 - [ ] Figure out hotdog counter thingie (updating the ui when player finds each hot dog)
 - [ ] Explain the goal of the game at the cutscene
 - [ ] Figure out how to even do cutscenes
+- [ ] Figure out how to do the script to change the ui based on current objectives (objectives are probably going to be: find x number of hotdogs, listen to rules, etc )
+- [ ] maybe add sound effects on jumping and landing and collecting hot dogs
+- [ ] specify game goals a little better
+- [ ]

 ## Logs